Kabineshsakthivel/Kabineshsakthivel/README.md

 ## 🌍 **Beyond the Screen**

 - 🎨 Passionate about merging about merging technology, health, and design to create impactful, user-centered solutions that improve everyday lives
-- 📌 I ve been driven by the dream of building my own startup — combining innovation, business acumen, and purpose
+- 📌 I ve been driven by the dream of building my own startup — combining innovation, business acumen, and purpose.
 ---

 ## 📬 **Let's Connect!**